 It is not necessary to use a pre-enforcement hearing before resorting to enforcement.
 It just offers an alternative to enforcement.
 Opposition is not permitted, but on the other hand, the maintenance creditor has more limited means at their disposal than in enforcement, as the maintenance creditor may only request deductions from salaries, wages, pensions, subsidies or similar periodic income (they may not request the seizure of property, deposits or credit rights).

-Alternatively, the creditor may request the hearing provided for in Article 48 of the General Regime of the Civil Custody Procedure.
 This hearing is for the creditor to request the court to order the necessary steps to enforce compliance and to sentence the defaulter to pay a fine.
 With the request joined to proceedings, the court summons the parents to a meeting or notifies the defendant to plead as they deem appropriate, within five days.

 Special maintenance enforcement

 In any cases where there is a delay in the payment of maintenance, the maintenance creditor may bring special maintenance enforcement proceedings in accordance with Articles 933 to 937 of the Code of Civil Procedure.
 This option exists whether the maintenance is due to children or adults, and whether the maintenance is definitive or provisional.

 In special maintenance enforcement, the applicant may request: the adjudication of a proportion of the amounts, salaries or pensions the other party receives; or an assignment of income belonging to the maintenance debtor.